Convenings & Events are for members only.

-1) Accommodate the growing numbers and diverse needs of members;
+- Accommodating the growing numbers and diverse needs of members;

-2) Provide more ‘hands on’ learning about program design and push our thinking;
+- Providing more ‘hands on’ learning about program design and push our thinking;

-3) Learn from and with each other and as we do strive to improve CPED programs;
+- Offering opportunities to learn from and with each other and as we do strive to improve CPED programs;

-4) Offer an academic opportunity for those presenting; and
+- Offering an academic opportunity for those presenting; and

-5) To continue the to work together as a consortium to develop, test, and improve CPED notions for professional practice preparation.
+- Working together as a consortium to develop, test, and improve CPED notions for professional practice preparation.

 View resources from past convenings here!